This page was last updated: December 22nd, 2022

 Obligations under disability and discrimination legislation and any other legislation to provide information in other forms and formats will be adhered to when providing information in accordance with our Publication Scheme.

-Please note, due to technical difficulties, NHS organisations may be unable to reply to Hotmail accounts.
-Please ensure that you provide an alternative email account or postal address to which we can reply.
+Please ensure that you provide an email or postal address to which we can reply.

 Before making your request, please read the following guidance notes: